 A MicroEJ Font must be converted to a format which is specific to the targeted platform.
 The Font Generator tool performs this operation for all fonts specified in the list of fonts configured in the application launch.

 The Font Designer module is already installed in the MicroEJ environment.
-The module is optional for the platform, and allows the platform user to create new fonts.

 Create a new